jordanfray/gloo-elementAPI/README.md

 ###Table of Contents

 1. **What is Element API?**
-  1. EAPI Defined
-  2. Scope of Data
+  1. Scope of Data
-  3. User Object
+  2. User Object
-  4. User Data Object
+  3. User Data Object
-  5. Analytic Events
+  4. Analytic Events
 2. **Asset Bundles**
   1. Creating an Asset Bundle
   2. Uploading an Asset Bundle